-Our annual incentive, or STI, program awards represent variable components of compensation designed to reward our executive officers if the Company achieves the pre-established performance goals approved by the committee for the applicable year.
-In December 2019, the committee established the framework for the 2020 STI awards.
+Our annual incentive, or STI, program represents variable components of compensation designed to reward our executive officers if the Company achieves the pre-established performance goals approved by the committee for the applicable year.
+In December 2022, the committee established the framework for the 2023 STI awards.
 Under the program, each executive officer was assigned a target STI award based on a percentage of his base salary.
-For 2020, the STI awards for our NEOs could be earned based on financial and strategic goals, as follows:
+For 2023, the STI awards for our NEOs could be earned based on performance relative to financial and strategic goals, as follows: